“What’s that?” he asked.

 I had heard that even if you managed to get clearance to visit the dark loins of the building, you still required of a special permit in advance to see the lake, as the place is closed to tourists – presumably for security reasons.
 Which is understandable, I suppose.
 But did this secret underground lake really exist?
 Or was it just as fictitious as the Phantom?

-Well – while Erik (the Phantom) may be a fiction character, author Gaston Leroux did find his inspiration for Erik in a real life person who actually lived under the Palais.
+Well – while Erik (the Phantom) may be a fictional character, author Gaston Leroux did find his inspiration for Erik in a real life person who actually lived under the Palais.

 So, were there any pictures online?
 A quick search brings up some neat ones of the basement structure, taken by an Austrian fellow, Harald Jahn… but no underground water bodies.
 So I wrote him a brief message a few days ago, asking him about the lake – had he seen it?